Sphonic/drone-images/README.md

 These scripts are based on the https://github.com/drone/images repository.

 The base image is mostly compatible with the drone.io one.
-The biggest difference is the upgrade to Ubuntu trusty (14.04) and the decission to run all builds as `root`.
+The biggest difference is the upgrade to Ubuntu vivid (15.04) and the decission to run all builds as `root`.

 ---